 Though the area itself seemed promising, so I went for a walk and thank god, I did that, because if I hadn’t, I wouldn’t have found Taberna La Carmencita.
 Taberna La Carmencita dates back to 1854, and this beautiful place is thus the second oldest restaurant in Madrid.

 Taberna La Carmencita was almost full, and the (Spanish) voices and laughter from the brunching patrons made it all the way out on the street.
-I squeezed down at a table between two senoritas + kids and a girl, who looked like a vegetarian art student.
+I squeezed down at a table between two senoritas + kids and a girl, who looked like a vegan art student.
 I later saw her digging into a big plate of Serrano, so my stereotyping probably needs some adjustment.

 The menu was in Spanish, but after a few minutes guessing game with a really nice waiter (Hola!), I managed to place an order.
 I had a rustic, but super tasty breakfast consisting of toasted Spanish bread, Serrano and tortilla with a glass of freshly squeezed orange juice.